-Cover: "The Thirsty Elephant Drinks from the Three Ponds," painting (details) at the Buddhadāsa Indapañño Archives, Bangkok by Buddhadāsa Bhikkhu
+HAPPINESS & HUNGER

 Buddhadāsa Bhikkhu

+HAPPINESS & HUNGER

+by Buddhadāsa Bhikkhu

 Translated from the Thai by Santikaro

 First published in 1988 in Keys to Natural Truth

-This electronic revised edition published by The Buddhadāsa Indapañño Archives & Liberation Park December 2014 for free distribution only
+This electronic revised edition published by The Buddhadāsa Indapañño Archives & Liberation Park December 2014

 © Liberation Park

 All rights reserved.
 Persons interested in printing this book for free distribution should contact info@bia.or.th

-Anumodanā
+for free distribution only

-To all Dhamma Comrades, those helping to spread Dhamma:
+Anumodanā To all Dhamma Comrades, those helping to spread Dhamma:

 Break out the funds to spread Dhamma to let Faithful Trust flow, Broadcast majestic Dhamma to radiate long-living joy.
 Release unexcelled Dhamma to tap the spring of Virtue, Let safely peaceful delight flow like a cool mountain stream.
-Dhamma leaves of many years sprouting anew, reaching out, To unfold and bloom in the Dhamma Centers of all towns To spread lustrous Dhamma and in hearts glorified plant it, Before long, weeds of sorrow, pain, and affliction will flee.
+Dhamma leaves of many years sprouting anew, reaching out, To unfold and bloom in the Dhamma Centers of all towns.

+To spread lustrous Dhamma and in hearts glorified plant it, Before long, weeds of sorrow, pain, and affliction will flee.
 As Virtue revives and resounds throughout Thai society, All hearts feel certain love toward those born, aging, and dying.
 Congratulations and Blessings to all Dhamma Comrades, You who share Dhamma to widen the people's prosperous joy.
-Heartiest appreciation from Buddhadasa Indapañño, Buddhist Science ever shines beams of Bodhi long-lasting.
+Heartiest appreciation from Buddhadāsa Indapañño, Buddhist Science ever shines beams of Bodhi long-lasting.
 In grateful service, fruits of merit and wholesome successes, Are all devoted in honor to Lord Father Buddha.